uthcode/learntosolveit/source/python.rst

 http://distutils2.notmyidea.org/

 Was the mechanism to distribute python packages and extensions since Python 1.6.
 Introduced new version control comparision algorithm in distutil.
 PEP-376 standardize the egg-info directories and provide APIs PEP-345 PKG-INFO content.

 http://distutils2.notmyidea.org/

 http://mail.python.org/pipermail/python-dev/2010-November/105772.html

 Discussion on Bugs
 ==================

-* ZipFile with encoded file name has some problems.
-* peephole optimizer to reverse store/unstore instead of pack/unpack.
-* Wrong powerpc defined in ceval.
-* unittest should have assertChanges context manager.
-* shutil behaves improperly on Windows, changing the case of the folder, deletes the old folder.
-* Unknown charset for headers in email module.
-* zipfile.py end of central directory detection not robust.
-* test_threadsignals was failing on freebsd old version.
 * What is a _weakref.proxy?
-* os.getpriority and os.setpriority ?
 * When to use the PY_BEGIN_THREAD and PY_END_THREAD.
-* parser should store the file name as unicode object.
 * What is the difference between UTF-8 and Unicode.
-* test_concurrent futures was failing on FreeBSD, a reboot can help if it has old semaphores hanging around.
-* print trace_back throws AttributeError when the exception is None.
-* Subprocess fds when they are closed throw an error.
-* complex builtin help wrongly says that it support NaN and InF.
-* Add a new set of functions to the posixmodule, well written and quick for receiving comments and modifying the code.
-* Decimal Module with some dot specific usage.
 * There is  misbehavior in the ContentTooShort Exception from the urllib.request.
 I had assigned it to myself.
-* There is cleaning up of pydoc module, a patch by Ron Adam is in the tracker.
-* The filesystem check can be done using os.rename itself.
 * Import dbm module http://bugs.python.org/issue9523
-* zlib crc32 and alder32 fix in Python27 http://bugs.python.org/issue10276
-* Wrapping TextIOWrapper around gzip files
-* subprocess.getoutput fails on win32.
 * [issue11109] socketserver.ForkingMixIn leaves zombies, also fails to reap all zombies in one pass
 * Get on with this getpass.getpass issue quickly.
 Fix it in all versions.